NewsCred CEO and Co-founder Shafqat Islam on the leadership book every executive needs to read.

 These are normal questions for any leader.
 But the solution to the “decision quality” dilemma is inextricably linked to a notion of shared consciousness.

-In the case of General McCrystal, he did a daily video conference where every single member of the Joint Special Operations Command was invited – and thousands joined.
-All the information, previously guarded as top secret, was now shared.
+In the case of General McChrystal, he did a daily video conference where every single member of the Joint Special Operations Command was invited – and thousands joined.
+All the information, previously guarded as top-secret, was now shared.
 The small risk of secrets leaking was vastly overcompensated by faster and better decision-making.

 In the case of NewsCred, this means overcommunicating at every opportunity.
 I often say “we should overcommunicate to the point that it makes people feel just a bit uncomfortable.”
 At the end of the day, we are not sharing national security information, so relative to the General, we are safe.
-At NewsCred, we share board decks, financials, and a weekly email where every manager and team shares the wins and losses from the week.
-We do Demo Days on Friday for teams to share what they are working on.
+At NewsCred, we share board decks and financials.
+We do Demo Days on Friday for teams to communicate what they are working on.
 I also send a weekly email from me to the whole company with whatever is on my mind.
 The totality of the information shared helps us achieve shared consciousness.

 So What Next?

-Shafqat Islam is Co-founder and CEO of NewsCred.
+Shafqat Islam is CEO and Co-founder of NewsCred.